Updated: June 15, 2018

-Pushback against the freeze-for-freeze proposal has been strong from the Trump administration, which claimed the military exercises are both a necessary deterrent and strictly routine.
-US Ambassador to the United Nations Nikki Haley called proposals for a freeze-for-freeze “insulting.”
+The Trump administration initially opposed the proposal on the basis that military exercises are both a necessary deterrent and strictly routine.
+US Ambassador to the United Nations Nikki Haley called the freeze-for-freeze proposal “insulting.”
 Likewise, South Korean Ambassador Cho Tae-yul said it would be inappropriate to link defensive exercises with provocations by North Korea.

 However, history shows that suspending US-ROK military exercises can be an important factor in a successful diplomatic approach to the North.
 In 1992, the United States suspended Team Spirit, an annual field exercise involving hundreds of thousands of US-ROK troops.
 The Bush administration’s decision to suspend the 1992 exercises was a key part of a diplomatic strategy to encourage North Korea to cooperate on nuclear inspections.
 Team Spirit exercises were suspended again between 1994-1996, after which they were permanently cancelled.
 (Modified exercises resumed in 1997.)